bbalganjjm/natural_js/docs/implementation/m6-plan.md

 | 2026-09-24 | Independent agent tasks | The isolated field task passed Chromium 19/19 on the first code run with zero code retries and no framework edits: 19 unique files, 135,260 bytes of read/review output, 12 files changed (+27/-20 lines), about 9m45s.
 The First/Last page task passed Chromium 7/7 after building the fresh worktree, with zero code retries and no framework edits: 17 unique files, about 147,243 bytes of read output, 8 files changed (+77/-10 lines), about 8m45s.
 Both remained unmerged evaluation artifacts.
 Real token use was unavailable.
 M6 output counting includes field diff/review while M5's quoted replay excludes diff; task scope and setup also differ, so no direct cost improvement is claimed.
 The field task spent about 34.7 KB on broad log/governance/test reads; the employee task map now points to narrower test starts. |
 | 2026-09-24 | Independent documentation | Nine M6-related 2.0 concepts were checked against source and tests by a separate agent, corrected, and stamped verified.
 Changed and full OKF checks passed with zero errors and warnings after the M7 draft was stamped. |

 Verification favors focused tests for high-risk behavior over copying every legacy convenience method.
-Run Chromium and WebKit on the current host.
-The fresh Playwright Firefox build passed this host after the M5 `spawn UNKNOWN` failure in an older browser cache.
-Release verification later checks actual Chrome, Edge, and Safari.
+At M6, Chromium and WebKit ran on this host; the fresh Playwright Firefox build passed after the M5 `spawn UNKNOWN` failure in an older browser cache.
+Current supported reruns target Chromium, Firefox, Chrome, and Edge; the user later excluded Safari from initial 2.0 support.
 Accessibility checks include keyboard-only activation and selection, meaningful state/error announcements, valid labels, focus retention after sorting/paging, and no duplicate IDs in repeated rows or simultaneous pages.[^m4][^roadmap]

 # Open questions